liamgabrielknowles/Animation-Engine/README.md

 # Documentation

-For full documentation, navigate to the docs branch of the project and download the branch contents as a zip.
-Then opening the index.html in a browser on local machine will yield a Javadoc of the entire project.
+#### * For full documentation, navigate to the docs branch of the project and download the branch contents as a zip.
+Then opening the index.html in a browser on local machine will yield an extensive Javadoc of the entire project.

 Here is a brief overview of my classes and interfaces:
 ## IAnimationModel